- Home

 In addition to our city-offered retirement plan we offer two deferred compensation plans that employees can sign up for at anytime, this is a self-paid option to help you save more for retirement.

-- Mass Mutual DCP Summary (PDF) (minimum $25 per paycheck)
+- Empower DCP Summary (PDF) (minimum $25 per paycheck)

 - Washington State DRS DCP Information (minimum $15 per paycheck)